SkylineCommunications/dataminer-docs/connector-help/connector_help/SpeedCast Smart SatManage.md

 ### Web Interface

 This page displays the SetManage portal web interface.
-Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the webinterface.
+Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.

 ### Site DVEs